|

 If you take a dose of L-arginine – the most important active ingredient in most NO boosters – just before a strength training session, it reduces your growth hormone production during the training.
 Sports scientists at Syracuse University discovered this when they gave 7 g L-arginine [structural formula shown below] to 8 bodybuilders.

 L-Arginine turns into nitrogen monoxide (NO) in the body.
 NO plays a key role in muscle enlargement as a result of training.
 [J Appl Physiol.
 2002 May;92(5):2005-11.]
 [Mol Biol Cell.
 2000 May;11(5):1859-74.]
 On top that, androgen receptors need NO to function.
 [J Endocrinol.
 2004 Nov;183(2):343-51.]
-For these reasons – and we haven’t even touched on what L-arginine can do for endurance athletes – the supplements industry launched NO boosters on the market.
+For these reasons the supplements industry launched NO boosters on the market.

-Not all sports scientists agree on the matter, but there’s a popular theory which says that strength training is more effective if you produce more anabolic hormones like testosterone and growth hormone as a result.
-But according to the researchers at Syracuse University, you produce less growth hormone if you take L-arginine just before training.
 The figure below is based on tests done on 8 bodybuilders aged between 18 and 25.
 On one occasion the test subjects were given 7 g L-arginine or a placebo on an empty stomach and then did no exercise.
 On the following occasion, half an hour after administration they trained the main muscle groups, doing lat pull-downs, leg-extensions, bench-press, leg-curls, military-press, leg-press, triceps-extensions, biceps-curls and back-extensions.
 The subjects did 3 sets of each exercise and trained at 80 percent of the weight at which they could just manage 1 rep. They rested for 90 seconds between sets.

 If you do no exercise, L-arginine raises your GH production.
 If you do weight training, L-arginine flattens off your GH peak.
 The figure below shows the total amount of growth hormone that the subjects produced during the first three hours after taking the L-arginine.

 According to the instructions on the label of most NO boosters you should spread your intake over the day, and not take them just before training: good advice.
-Then you’d avoid lowering your GH peak, but still provide your muscle cells with more NO to help activate the hypertrophy process.
+Then you'd avoid lowering your growth hormone peak, but still provide your muscle cells with more NO to help activate the hypertrophy process.

 A recent study has shown that power lifters produce more GH if they take 10 g L-arginine, but spread out over the day.